 - Joint problems.
 Around 1 or 2 in 10 people with chronic plaque psoriasis also develop inflammation and pains in some joints (arthritis).
 This is called psoriatic arthritis.
 Any joint can be affected, but it most commonly affects the joints of the fingers and toes.
 The cause of this is not clear.
-A separate leaflet called Psoriatic Arthritis gives more details.
-You should see a doctor if you have psoriasis and you get joint pains or swelling.
+See separate leaflet called Psoriatic Arthritis for more details.
+You should see a doctor if you have psoriasis and you develop joint pains or swelling.

 - Risk factors for cardiovascular disease.
-People with psoriasis are more likely to have some of the risk factors for developing cardiovascular disease (heart disease and stroke) such as hyperlipidaemia (high levels of cholesterol and other fats in the blood), high blood pressure, and diabetes.
+People with psoriasis are more likely to have some of the risk factors for developing cardiovascular disease (heart disease and stroke) such as high levels of cholesterol and other fats in the blood (hyperlipidaemia), high blood pressure (hypertension) and diabetes.
 You are more likely to have these risk factors if you have severe psoriasis rather than mild psoriasis.
 If you have psoriasis you may wish to see your GP or practice nurse to discuss risk factors for cardiovascular disease, and ways of tackling them.
-A separate leaflet called Preventing Cardiovascular Diseases gives details.
+See separate leaflet called Preventing Cardiovascular Diseases for more details.

 - Obesity.
 Psoriasis also seems to be more common in obese people.